-I use “outcome” at a high-level because different stakeholders think that projects should produce different things.
+I use “outcome” at a high-level because different stakeholders think projects should produce different things.
 Some perspectives of project management see a project that produces deliverables.
-Others believe that the outcome is the change that the project intends to make; the changed behaviour that is enabled by the deliverables.
+Others believe that the outcome is the change that the project intends to make; i.e the changed behaviour enabled by the deliverables.

 Distinct. when the outcome is unique or differs from other similar outcomes

 Discontinuous. the “outcome” is discontinuous when it transcends past norms.
-Or when nothing in the project’s history that could predict an attempt on such an outcome.
+Or when nothing in the organisation’s history or project’s context that could predict an attempt on such an outcome.

 Differentiated. the outcome is “differentiated” when its stakeholders identify it for specific actions.
-It is thus treated differently from other similar “outcomes” within its context.
+The project thus treats this instance of a non-unique outcome differently from other similar “outcomes” within its context.

-If you mean the typical components of the other 50+ definitions: the answer is that we don’t need them.
-Terms such as “unique product” or “structured methods” or “resources” or even “start/finish” are unnecessary.
+Terms such as “unique product” or “structured methods” or “resources” or risk even “start/finish” are unnecessary.

-Three aspects of projects that are definitional but aren’t in the definition above are:
+Three elements of projects that are definitional but aren’t in the short version of the definition above are:

 - Human endeavour: It’s a given that people deliver projects.

-- Stakeholders: The idea that stakeholders have control over project initiation, structure and strategy is self-evident.
+- Stakeholders: that stakeholders have control over project initiation, structure, and strategy is self-evident.

 “A human endeavour that is created in a context to produce a specific outcome, as, when and how determined by its stakeholders.”